akkadotnet/Akka.Persistence.Redis/README.md

 - `configuration-string` - connection string, as described here: https://stackexchange.github.io/StackExchange.Redis/Configuration#basic-configuration-strings
 - `key-prefix` - Redis journals key prefixes.
 Leave it for default or change it to customized value.
 WARNING: don't change this value after you've started persisting data in production.
 - `database` - Set the Redis default database to use.
 If you added `defaultDatabase` to the `connection-strings`, you have to set `database` to the value of `defaultDatabase`.
+- `use-database-number-from-connection-string` - determines redis database precedence when a user adds defaultDatabase to the connection-strings.
+For Redis Cluster, the `defaultDatabase` is 0!
+See below:

+NOTE: Redis Standalone supports deploying multiple instances, but Redis cluster does not.
+The default database with Redis Cluster is always 0 - If you are deploying Redis Cluster, you don't need to add the `defaultDatabase` to the `connection-string`'! [cluster-spec](https://redis.io/topics/cluster-spec#implemented-subset)

 ## Snapshot Store
 To activate the snapshot plugin, add the following line to your HOCON config: